My personal highlight: Discovering an enchanting pearl full of culture & extraordinary delicacies only a few hours by train from Zurich!

 Enjoy a typical dinner at their 1 Michelin Star Restaurant and go for a walk around the castle admiring the Po river and an impressive nature.

-My personal highlight was the walk in their cellar looking at hundreds of Culatello di Zibello beautifully hanging down the ceiling.
-At the restaurant I enjoyed the podium of Culatello from the “White Pig” aged over 18, 27 and over 37 months.
+My personal highlight was the walk-in their cellar and looking at hundreds of Culatello di Zibello beautifully hanging down the ceiling.
+At the restaurant, I enjoyed the podium of Culatello from the “White Pig” aged over 18, 27 and over 37 months.
 The truffled Guinea Fowl cooked with Culatello in the Po river’s clay served with vegetables from the garden was of an outstanding tender and aromatic taste!

 Book a tasty bus tour to experience the traditional production of Parmigiano Reggiano DOP and Parma ham or get a customized tour!

-On our second stop we visited a parma ham producer.
-The family-run factory presented all the steps from the meat processing to the flavors of the curing rooms.
+On our second stop, we visited a parma ham producer.
+The family-run factory presented all the steps from the meat processing to the flavours of the curing rooms.
 I am very happy to have learnt all facts to recognize an original Parma ham.
 Every tour is of course accompanied by a delicious tasting!
 The tours are the best stops to buy your souvenir for home.
-A big thank you to Elisa that explained to us so many details and included plenty of tasting occasion on the trip!
+A big thank you to Elisa that explained to us so many details and included plenty of tasting occasions on the trip!

-Another must do on your program: Visit ALMA the International School of Italian Cuisine where best Italian Chefs graduate from and book one of their Masterclasses!
+Another must-do on your program: Visit ALMA the International School of Italian Cuisine where the best Italian Chefs graduate and book one of their Masterclasses!

 ALMA covers an area of 5’000 square metres.
 The classrooms are fully equipped for training professionals.

 Their events and some of the classes are open to everyone.
-I absolutely recommend to book one and experience this unique surrounding live!
+I absolutely recommend booking one and experiencing these unique surroundings live!
 Get more about the available events here.